Gregory Go Boom

 Gregory Go Boom is a 2013 comedy drama short film, written and directed by Janicza Bravo.
 The film premiered at Jash during YouTube Comedy Week on May 23, 2013.

 The film later screened at 2014 Sundance Film Festival on January 17, 2014.
 It won the Grand Jury Prize for Narrative Short at the festival.

 Plot

-Gregory, a paraplegic man tries dating for the first time and discovered that life is very different than he had imagined.
+Gregory, a paraplegic man, tries dating for the first time and discovers that life is very different than he had imagined.